NethServer/nethserver-cockpit/docs/docs/application_manifest.md

 - **license**: license of the application, please pick one from [SPDX list](https://spdx.org/licenses/) (recommended)
 - **bugs**: the url of project's issue tracker and / or the email address to which issues should be reported (optional)
 - **author**: the name of of the author with optional email and urls fields. (recommended)
+- **infoapi**: an object describing an API script call that extends the manifest with runtime information

 Images like screenshots and icons must be placed under `/usr/share/cockpit/<application-id>/` directory.